Obsidian-TTRPG-Community/13th-Age-SRD-Markdown/Compendium/13A/Bestiary/Beast/Remorhaz/Remorhaz-Queen.md

     - name: "Sluggish initiative"
       desc: "The queen may be sluggish after eating unsuccessful suitors, laying eggs, or moving across the ice like a rushing avalanche.
 Roll 2d10 to determine her current initiative."
 nastier_traits:
-    - name: "Bejeweled remorhaz: The remorhaz has glowing “jewels” on its armored plates.
-When a nearby or far away enemy misses with an attack against the remorhaz, that enemy chooses one"
+    - name: "Bejeweled remorhaz"
-      desc: "It takes 25 fire damage; OR one piece of its non-magical equipment (something useful, GM’s choice) melts or burns up.
+      desc: "The remorhaz has glowing “jewels” on its armored plates.
+When a nearby or far away enemy misses with an attack against the remorhaz, that enemy chooses one: It takes 25 fire damage; OR one piece of its non-magical equipment (something useful, GM’s choice) melts or burns up.
 Adjust skill checks or stats accordingly."
     - name: "Remorhaz steamer"
       desc: "The remorhaz is melting the ice/snow all the time and obscuring steam rises into the air.
 Ranged attacks against the remorhaz take a –2 penalty, or a –4 penalty if the attacker is far away."
     - name: "Spiney remorhaz"